Biclustering random matrix partitions with an application to classification of forensic body fluids: Introduction

 \subsection{Previous work on biclustering}

 The ``NoB-LoC method'' \citep{lee13} is a model for biclustering with a nested structure.
-It is applied to protein expression level data from breast cancer patients.
-The method identifies subgroups of proteins (columns there) and then clusters the samples (rows in that setting) within each protein subgroup to give biclusters: within each bicluster, parameters are shared across samples but not across proteins.
-In the work \citep{zuanetti2018cl} involving the related Nested Dirichlet Process (NDP, \cite{Rodriguez2012TheProcess}), this parameterization is called a ``marginalized'' NDP because the DP-realisations are integrated out. \cite{zuanetti2018cl} used NoB-LoC to identify clusters of DNA mismatch repair genes based on their gene-gene interactions and those of microRNA based on bind strength across different genes.
+The authors apply it to protein expression level data from breast cancer patients.
+The method identifies subgroups of proteins (columns there) and then clusters the samples (rows in that setting) within each protein subgroup to give biclusters: within each bicluster, $\theta$-parameters are shared across samples but not across proteins. \cite{zuanetti2018cl} use a Nested Dirichlet Process (NDP, \cite{Rodriguez2012TheProcess}) to identify clusters of DNA mismatch repair genes based on their gene-gene interactions and those of microRNA based on binding strength across different genes.
+These papers work in the ``marignalized'' setting, where the partitions are explicit but the infinite-dimensional Dirichlet process itself is integrated out.

 \cite{xu2013no} and \cite{zanini2023dependent} build on \cite{lee13}: \cite{xu2013no} gives a nonparametric Bayesian local clustering Poisson model (NoB-LCP) to infer the biclustering of histone modifications and genomic locations; \cite{zanini2023dependent} extends NoB-LoC to handle protein expression data from lung cancer patients to identify clusters of proteins and the clusters of patients and cell lines nested therein.
 Like NoB-LoC, the parameters $\theta$ are independent across columns within a bicluster.